 14/04/2020Life Sciences Translation

 New EU Medical Device Regulations: Time’s up!
 Everything your life sciences company needs to know

-The transition period for compliance with the legal requirements of the EU Medical Device Regulation, in force since 2017, will reach now its first milestone on 26 May 2021 (as it was finally delayed one year due to the Covid-19 pandemic) when manufacturers of medical devices will have to comply with the new legislation.
-What are the main changes that will be introduced by the new MDR, and what will manufacturers need to do to market their products in the EU?
+The transition period for compliance with the legal requirements of the EU Medical Device Regulation, in force since 2017, has been extended until 31 December 2027 for higher risk devices and until December 2028 for medium and lower risk devices.
+What are the main changes that will be introduced by the new MDR, and what will manufacturers have to do to market their products in the EU?